FebrianSTEM/Qoin-Technical-Solution/README.md

 ## How To Run ALL 3 Services simultaneously

-Klik Kanan Pada Solution kemudian pilih Properties.
+Klik Kanan Pada Solution kemudian pilih Properties. \
-Lalu Pilih Multiple Startup Project Seperti di Gambar.
+Lalu Pilih Multiple Startup Project Seperti di Gambar. \
+Klik Ok atau Apply dan Run (F5) Melalu Visual Studio Anda.

 ![How TO Run All 3 Services](/deskripsi_1.jpeg "How To Run ALL 3 Services")